 - 1 tbsp olive oil

 - 1 pinch sea salt

-Serve the mussels on a plate (face up) (1 starter portion should contain 6-8 mussels) with those beautiful home made chips and a slice of lemon.
+- Serve the mussels on a plate (ideally face up) (1 starter portion should contain 6-8 mussels) with those beautiful home made chips and a slice of lemon.
 Of course you can make double the portion for a main course.
-Spoon some of the creamy sauce allover the mussels.
-The best in the world! 👌 😋
+Spoon some of the creamy sauce allover the mussels and enjoy along with these beautiful and so tasty homemade chips.
+The best in the world!

 First time cooking mussels and used this recepie, really enjoyed cooking it.
 Tasted delicious.
 I did not ry the Homemade chips but plan to use this recepie when I club it with something else 🙂